Potential Winter Storm and Dangerous Cold Coming to Rehoboth Beach

 In an effort to provide City of Rehoboth Beach residents peace of mind, the Rehoboth Beach Police Department has launched a Frontline Community Policing Connect portal.
 This new portal allows for communication between the City of Rehoboth Beach community and law enforcement by offering easy, direct access to several services.
 Entries in the portal are secure and only accessible by the Police Department.

-Construction is beginning at Coast Rehoboth Beach, Tapestry Collection by Hilton, located on the corner of Rehoboth Avenue and 2nd Street in downtown Rehoboth Beach.
+Construction is underway at Coast Rehoboth Beach, Tapestry Collection by Hilton, located on the corner of Rehoboth Avenue and 2nd Street in downtown Rehoboth Beach.
 Here’s what you need to know.

 Did you know that parking is free in the City of Rehoboth during the off-season?
 Paid parking runs from May 15-Sept.
 15, so if you come visit now, you don’t have to pay.
 Visit the beach & Boardwalk; eat at our wonderful restaurants; and browse and shop in our stores.
 There’s so much to do all year in Rehoboth Beach.